MolBIFFM/diana/README.md

 **A**nd **N**etwork-based **A**nalysis for post-translational modification mass
 spectrometry data.

-Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles and analyzes protein-protein interaction networks to contextualize measured differential post-translational modification, integrating submitted mass spectrometry data with publicly accessible protein-protein interactions as well as protein annotation.
+Provided mass-spectrometry data, DIANA automates customizable analysis of differential post-translational modification of proteins in the context of protein-protein interaction networks incorporating interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.

-The enrichment of Gene Ontology terms and Reactome pathways by proteins associated with distinctive measurements or sets of proteins representing individual densely interacting portions of the obtained protein-protein interaction networks can be assessed statistically as well as the distribution of measurements across these portions.
+Network analysis assesses the enrichment of Gene Ontology terms and Reactome pathways by individual densely interacting sets of proteins associated with distinctive ranges of mass-spectrometry measurements as well as the distribution of measurements across the protein-protein interaction network.

-Networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by the proteins submitted, can be generated along customized Cytoscape style specifications.
+The assembled networks are exported along Cytoscape style specifications.

 ## Setup
 External dependencies, consisting of NetworkX, pandas, and SciPy, can be